preciousratlhagane/car-insurance-predictor-using-ml/README.md

 │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`
 │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         Generated with `pip freeze > requirements.txt`